stivale/stivale/STIVALE2.md

   * `0b00001100`, used for mmio regions
   * `0b11111111`, used for normal memory

 `SP` is set to the requested stack as per stivale2 header.
-If the requested value is non-null, an invalid return address of 0 is pushed to the stack before jumping to the kernel.
+The `LR` register has an invalid return address.

 `SPSel.SP` is 1.